bramLovelace/bramlovelace.github.io/_trip-reports/2026-05-17-mount-garibaldi-attempt.md

 ![image](https://raw.githubusercontent.com/bramlovelace/bramlovelace.github.io/master/images/garibaldi-11.JPEG)

-We made it back to the car around 4:30 for a 13 hour trip.
+We made it back to the car around 4:30 for a 13 hour trip and the ability to get back to Seattle at a reasonable time.

 ![image](https://raw.githubusercontent.com/bramlovelace/bramlovelace.github.io/master/images/garibaldi-12.jpg)